 A managed user is a Box account that you directly control through your Admin Console; think of a managed user as one of your employees for whom you can control and curate nearly every part of their Box experience.
 As an Admin, you can edit, delete, enforce security settings, and run activity reports on these users.
 Any content that these users upload into folders they own (or, in other words, have created) will count against their individual storage allocation.

-On Business Plus, Enterprise, and Elite plans, Groups enable you to add multiple users to your folders and decide what permissions they’ll have in those folders – quickly and easily.
-See this video below for how to set up Groups, as well as this detailed guide to using Groups.
+On Business Plus and Enterprise plans, Groups enable you to add multiple users to your folders and decide what permissions they’ll have in those folders.
+See Creating and Managing Groups for details.